 History of the Somali Cat

-Long-haired versions of Abyssinian cats, Somali cats have a largely mysterious history.
-Some experts have theorized that a long haired gene was introduced in the Abyssinian breed population in the early 1900s as a recessive gene when other cat breeds bred with purebred Abyssinians.
+Essentially a longer-haired version of the Abyssinian cat, the Somali cat has a rather mysterious history.
+Some experts theorize that a recessive gene was introduced into the Abyssinian breed population in the early 1900s through crossbreeding with long-haired cats of unknown origin.

-The first Somali, then referred to as a “long-haired Abyssinian” was shown in cat shows in Australia in 1965.
-It was then that breeders actually began to develop Somalis as a breed.
+The one thing breed historians know for sure is that the first Somali, then referred to as a “long-haired Abyssinian,” appeared in Australian cat shows in 1965.
+Thereafter, breeders began actively developing Somalis as a breed.
 Today, all major cat associations recognize the unique and relatively rare Somali cat breed.

 Somali Cat Care

-Somali cats have soft, silky coats that require regular brushing to maintain.
-Brush your Somali once or twice a week to keep their coat free from tangles.
-Somali cats often actually enjoy being groomed, which makes the job much easier for you.
+Somali cats have soft, silky coats that require regular brushing (once or twice a week) to keep their coats free from tangles.
+Somali cats often enjoy being groomed, which makes the job much easier.

 Rambunctious, intelligent, and active, Somalis have relatively high exercise needs compared to other cat breeds.
-Play with them multiple times a day to help them get their energy out (plus, it helps you two bond).
+Play with your Somali multiple times a day to help it burn energy and to strengthen your bond with your cat.

 If you’re feeling adventurous, you can even take your Somali cat on leashed walks.
 Somalis love the outdoors and spending time with their humans, so this is a win-win.
 And because Somali cats are so intelligent and eager to exercise, they are easily trained.
-They are known to play fetch on occasion and learn fun tricks, like sit and stay.
+They are known to play fetch on occasion and learn commands like "sit" and "stay".
 Just make sure to keep sessions positive and rewarding.

 Common Health Problems

-Like most other cat breeds, the Somali cat breed is prone to plaque and tartar buildup, which can lead to periodontal disease.
-Brush their teeth regularly with a pet-specific toothpaste to prevent this.
-You should also book occasional professional dental cleanings.
-Ask your vet for specific recommendations.
+Like most other cat breeds, the Somali is prone to plaque and tartar buildup, which can lead to periodontal disease.

 Diet and Nutrition

-In terms of dietary needs, each cat breed is unique.
-And cats all have their own tastes—if you’re a cat owner, you know they can be picky eaters.
-But because Somalis are so active and muscular, they need high-quality cat food with plenty of protein to remain in good shape.
-Stick to foods with quality ingredients like fish and chicken and avoid ones with unnecessary fillers with no nutritional value.
+Because Somalis are so active and muscular, they need high-quality cat food with plenty of protein to remain in good shape.
+Stick to foods with quality meat-based ingredients and avoid ones with unnecessary fillers or grains with little nutritional value.

 Your best resource is your veterinarian.
 They will be able to let you know which foods will be best suited for your Somali cat.